Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: Experiment

 \subsection{Experiment Result}

 We present the main experiment results in Table~\ref{tab:main}, from which we summarize following observations.
-Firstly, all models struggle with VIPER, with POC@1.0 scores consistently below 30.
-Sora 2 performs the best, achieving a score of 23.3, followed by Veo 3.1 and Wan 2.6, scoring 20.3 and 18.6.
-The remaining models fail to surpass a score of 10.
+Firstly, all models struggle with VIPER, with POC$@$1.0 scores consistently below 30\%.
+Sora 2 performs the best, achieving a score of 23.3\%, followed by Veo 3.1 and Wan 2.6, scoring 20.3\% and 18.6\%.
+The remaining models fail to surpass a score of 10\%.
 This indicates that current video generation models are not yet capable of functioning as general visual reasoners.

 Furthermore, severe outcome-hacking is observed across all models.
-Notably, Veo 3.1 experiences the most severe hacking, with a rate of 35.8.
+Notably, Veo 3.1 experiences the most severe hacking, with a rate of 35.8\%.
 This suggests that, while these models possess the necessary knowledge for fulfill reasoning goals, they struggle to faithfully represent the reasoning process through video frames.
 As such, improving process-level reasoning is a crucial step toward advancing model performance.

 Lastly, the models demonstrate varying strengths across different tasks.
 Symbolic reasoning, in particular, proves to be a major challenge for most models, which struggle to generate accurate and legible text.
-However, Sora 2 excels in this domain, achieving a POC of 58.3, which highlights its robust text rendering and reasoning capabilities.
+However, Sora 2 excels in this domain, achieving a POC of 58.3\%, which highlights its robust text rendering and reasoning capabilities.
 In contrast, for tasks like planning and physics which are more closely tied to real-world scenarios, Veo 3.1 outperforms Sora 2, underscoring its superior capabilities in real-world physics simulation.